This post was originally published in April 2022. It was last updated in July 2024.

 1021 Alpine St BLDG A, Los Angeles, CA 90012

 San Gabriel Valley-native Jennifer Yoo has a strong pedigree in baking.
-From working at Bottega Louie to being the pastry chef at Konbi in Echo Park, Jennifer has always had an undying passion for baking.
+From working at Bottega Louie to being the pastry chef at the now-closed Konbi in Echo Park, Jennifer has always had an undying passion for baking.
 It wasn’t until the middle of the pandemic that Jennifer began to experiment with plant-based butter brand Fora Butter.
 I looked it up and I found that this is the only plant-based butter that’s been approved by Michelin-starred chefs thanks to its creamy and decadent taste.

 Her most popular menu item?
 Her signature vegan butter croissants.
 People that have tried her croissants can’t believe that they’re vegan.
 The croissant flavors Jennifer offers are: plain (butter), chocolate, peanut butter chocolate and furikake.
 The latter is not vegan.
 In addition to this, you’ll find a great array of cookies, as well as Danish pastries.